Quantized representations of knot groups: Space of braided Hopf algebra representations of a knot

 \section{Space of braided Hopf algebra representations of a knot}

-Let $A$ be a braided Hopf algebra with braided commutativity.
-For a knot $K$, we construct the space of $A$ representations of $K$ as a quotient algebra of $A^{\otimes n}$ by the two-sided ideal $I$ determined by a braid whose closure is $K$.
-The number $n$ and the ideal $I$ depend on the choice of the braid, but it is shown that the resulting quotient spaces are isomorphic if the closures of the braids are the same knot $K$.
+Throughout this section $A$ is a braided Hopf algebra that is braided commutative.
+For any knot $K$, we construct the space of $A$ representations of $K$ as a quotient of $A^{\otimes n}$ by a module $I_b$ determined by a braid $b\in B_n$ whose closure is $K$.
+The number $n$ and the module $I_b$ depend on the choice of the braid $b$, but it is shown that the resulting quotient $A^{\otimes n}/I_b$ are isomorphic if the closures of the braids are isotopic.
+Moreover they are isomorphic as $Ad$ comodules.